gravitee-io/gravitee-api-management/gravitee-apim-perf/README.md

 Once the grafana stack is up and running, you can start visualize the Apim gateway metric directly through the following url: http://localhost:3001/d/evKJrjgVk/apim-performances?orgId=1

+### Generate PDF report

+Go to: http://localhost:8686/api/v5/report/evKJrjgVk?orgId=1&from=1660884060000&to=1660890060000, which will output the grafana-reporter PDF of the dashboard `evKJrjgVk` on the time interval specified with the parameters `from` and `to`.

 ## Running the test

 1. Start an APIM instance with `gravitee_services_sync_delay=1000` on Gateway.